Presidio of San Francisco (March 5, 2013) –

 - Transmedia SF San Francisco Media Technology Center

-The former Commissary site has unobstructed views of San Francisco Bay, the Marin Headlands, and the Golden Gate Bridge.
+The Mid-Crissy Site has unobstructed views of San Francisco Bay, the Marin Headlands, and the Golden Gate Bridge.
 The Presidio Parkway, which replaces the 1937 Doyle Drive, will be finished in 2016.
 Once completed, the site will become the dramatic intersection of Crissy Field and a new bluff that connects the Presidio’s Main Post to the waterfront.

 The proposals were submitted in response to a request issued by the Presidio Trust for concepts that meet the following goals: